felicitia/FightingAcademicMisconduct/README.md

 2. **Solution Discussing.** I have created the first Github issue for discussing potential solutions ([here](https://github.com/felicitia/FightingAcademicMisconduct/issues/1)).
 Please use the tag **"suggestion"** when you create such issue.

 3. **Evidence Reporting.** Similar to **Solution Discussing**, please create a Github issue and use **"evidence"** tag.
 If you don't have solid evidence or you don't wish to share in public, but want to bring something into attention, you can use **"bug"** tag to report potential academic misconduct.
+Note: This information can be sensitive, so **please consider the unintended consequences carefully**.
+For example, if you have detailed information that points to specific names, please consider using private channels such as contacting conference chairs and journal editors before the information is verified.
+You're more than welcome to add such evidence into this public repo once it's verified by officials.

 ## Disclaimer